aohorodnyk/aohorodnyk.com/content/post/2022-05-08-universal-time-marshaljson.md

 Golang contains the interface [Unmarshaler](https://pkg.go.dev/encoding/json#Unmarshaler) with one method `UnmarshalJSON([]byte) error`.
 It means that we need to implement only one method to parse the JSON field.

-There is an example of the simple implementation of the interface where we just need to separate the string in a JSON field to 2 variables separated by underscore `_`:
+There is an example of the simple implementation of the interface where we just need to separate the string with a value separated by underscore `_` in a JSON field to 2 variables:

 ```go
 package main